yuehaogao/MAT201B-2024/README.md

 - Pattern1CylinderRadius (range 0.2-2, acquiscent: 0.75): the radius of the cylinder, used for pattern {1}.

+- Pattern2SphereRadius (range 0.2-2, acquiscent: 0.8): the radius of the sphere, used for pattern {2}.

 --------- Future controllable parameters ---------
-- Pattern2Size (TBD): the size of the two particle disks, used for pattern {2}.

 - Pattern3Radius (TBD): the radius of the two particle spheres, used for pattern {3}.